 An Introduction to the Cryptohopper Trading Bot: Cryptohopper Review, Explanation, Set up, Tips, and More

-Cryptohopper is an easy to use and affordable cryptocurrency trading bot that lets you create a custom strategy and automatically trade cryptocurrencies on all the major exchanges.
+Cryptohopper is an easy-to-use and affordable web-based cryptocurrency trading bot.
+With Cryptohopper you create custom trading strategies and automatically trade cryptocurrencies on all the major exchanges.

 An Overview and Review of Cryptohopper